AUTOMATION & RECORDING

 instrument before you can hear it.
 The reason you can play many .mid files on your computer is that the Windows operating

-system assigns the MIDI data to the inbuilt synthesizer/samples in your soundcard (see the section on playing General MIDI files below).
+system assigns the MIDI data to the inbuilt synthesizer/samples in your audio interface (see the section on playing General MIDI files below).

 How to import MIDI data